 20 Ways to Use Cold Pressed Virgin Coconut Oil

 7. Phytosterols such as β-Sitosterol, Δ-5-avenasterol and campesterol

-Cold Pressed Virgin Coconut Oil is almost 99.97% fatty acids of which it contains the highest amount of saturated fatty acids at 90%.
-Most of the saturated fats in raw coconut oil contains MCT (medium chain fatty acids) like lauric acid (nearly 45-50%) which also provides its resistance to rancidity (meaning this oil is more heat stable and shelf-stable).
+Cold Pressed Virgin Coconut Oil is almost 99.97% fatty acids, of which it contains the highest amount of saturated fatty acids at 90%.
+Most of the saturated fats in raw coconut oil are MCTs (medium-chain fatty acids), such as lauric acid (nearly 45-50%).
+This composition contributes to the natural shelf stability of the coconut oil and makes it suitable for cooking.

-The unique composition of good quality saturated fats makes virgin coconut oil appear clear white (unlike hot pressed coconut oil which can appear pale white or yellow), and have a sweeter taste.
+The unique composition of good-quality saturated fats makes virgin coconut oil appear clear white (unlike hot-pressed coconut oil, which can appear pale white or yellow), and it has a sweeter taste.
 The presence of a large number of saturated fats is also the reason for a good quality coconut oil to freeze into a solid state when refrigerated, unlike other blended refined coconut oils or adulterated ones.

+20 Ways to Use Cold Pressed Virgin Coconut Oil